tettehosabutey49/databricks-demand-forecasting-pipeline/readme.md

 - Ensure you're running in a Databricks runtime or environment where `spark` is available.
 - The notebooks use in-memory synthetic and streaming data for demo and testing.
-- `TECHNICAL_DOCUMENTATION.md` is intentionally excluded from commit history.

 ## Validation